routhusundeep/paxos/README.md

 ### state reduction in acceptor
 Acceptor state do not grow exponentially with number of messages. will only store the latest accepted PValue for each slot.

+### Support network (partial)
+Currently message communication happens through in-memory channels, will need to extend it to network.
+[ZMQ](https://zeromq.org/get-started/) will be used for the multicast/socket communication with protobuf for the serde.

 ## Planned:
-### support on TCP network
-Currently message communication happens through in-memory channels, will need to extend it to network.

-### failure detection
+### Failure detection
-Will go with a basic heartbeats for now, maybe accrual detection if I feel enterprising.
+Will go with a basic heartbeats and timeouts for now, maybe accrual detection if I feel enterprising.

 ### Use colocation
 The cluster should have the location added to it, should use a combination of TCP and Channel for message delivery.

-### garbage collection on leader
+### Garbage collection on leader
-should be easy to add by introducing a new message type which will be sent by the replicas when they apply a command.
+should be easy to add by introducing a new message type which will be sent by the replicas when they apply a certain number of commands.

 ### Support generic state machine at replica
 Right now, the replica is just a log. refactoring it into generic state machine would be helpful.

-### leases for leader
+### Leases for leader
 Probably requires the biggest change.
 So will postpone it until the rest of the features are added.

 References: